 Did you know, ‘seasgair’ is a Gaelic word which means ‘comfort, warmth, sheltered and protected’?
 A stay at these homely lodges will provide just that.

 This is just a taste of all the amazing dog-friendly self-catering cottages our spectacular countryside spots have to offer.
 Explore more dog-friendly cottages and start planning your Scottish holiday with your pooch.
-Or why not stay in a dog-friendly hotel?
+Or why not stay in a dog-friendly hotel or hostel?